nakatamaho/gmpxx_mkII/README.md

   ```
   Compatibility Mode is designed for those who require strict backward compatibility with older versions of the `gmpxx.h` library.
 When compiling your project, ensure to include the flags `-D___GMPXX_POSSIBLE_BUGS___` and `-D___GMPXX_STRICT_COMPATIBILITY___` to activate this mode.
 This setup avoids using namespaces and maintains behavior consistent with earlier library versions.

-In Compatibility Mode, do not use `using namespace gmp;` to avoid namespace conflicts.
+In Compatibility Mode, do not use `using namespace gmpxx;` to avoid namespace conflicts.
 This mode ensures that your existing code that relies on older `gmpxx.h` features works without modifications.

 ## Link